-Example 1 The shap of a 3-D s shape.
-H e on the right is a net shape.
-Name the 3-D low do you know?
-Solution Thinking The 3-D shape is a hexagonal prism, because it has two congruent hexagonal bases and 6 rectangular faces.
+Example 1 The shape on the right is a net of a 3-D shape.
+Name the 3-D shape.
+How do you know?

+The 3-D shape is a hexagonal prism, because it has two congruent hexagonal bases and 6 rectangular faces.

 There are two congruent hexagons.
 So, it has to be a prism.
 It looks like the 6 rectangles will fold to form the side faces of the prism.
 The two hexagons are the bases of the prism.
 So, it is a hexagonal prism.
 To confirm, I traced the net, cut it along the boundaries, and folded it up.
 And, yes it forms a hexagonal prism.